The Essential Guide to Academic Integrity (for undergraduate students)

 If an internet company contacts you to buy course materials from you, be suspicious.
 Companies have contacted students and encouraged students to capture and remove materials from course learning management sites, such as Canvas, and then sell the materials to the vendor.
 Some companies have even falsely told students that the instructor has approved this behavior.

-Using Generative Artificial Intelligence Tools
+Using Artificial Intelligence Tools

 Working Collaboratively